-- If you want to load a new font that's not already installed on your computer, there are three ways: - ♦ Go to Text>Load Font File - Click on the Load a Font File icon not the Text Panel
+- If you want to load a new font that's not already installed on your computer, there are three ways: - ◊ Go to Text>Load Font File - Click on the Load a Font File icon not the Text Panel

-- ♦ Open the Library, click on the Fonts tab, and then click on the Menu icon - Any font file with a format of .TTF, .OTF, or .OPF) can be opened and will be available until SCAL is closed. - When you open a font file for temporary use, that font will be uninstalled upon closing SCAL.
+- Open the Library, click on the Fonts tab, and then click on the Menu icon \Diamond - Any font file with a format of .TTF, .OTF, or .OPF) can be opened and will be available until SCAL is closed. - When you open a font file for temporary use, that font will be uninstalled upon closing SCAL.
 If you have saved that file without first converting the text, the next time the file is reopened, you will receive the following message:

 🔏 Missing Font ×

-The following font used in this project could not be found.
-You can choose a replacement below.
+The following font use choose a replacement d in this project could not be found.
+You can below.

 Missing: 1 Snappy DNA

 Replace with: 1CamBam_Stick_1 ~

 Ignore Replace

-- ♦ Two options are provided:

-- Ignore: The text with the missing font will be converted to an outline (no longer editable as a text object)

-- Replace: The text will be replaced with the font shown or another font you select from the dropdown menu

-- If you have no plans to edit the text, then you can avoid the message by converting text before saving the file.
-To do this, select the text and apply one of the following:

-- Go to Text>Convert Text to Outlines

-- Go to Path>Object to Path

-- Right-click and select Path>Object to Path
+- Two options are provided: \Diamond - Ignore: The text with the missing font will be converted to an outline (no longer editable as a text 0 object) - Replace: The text will be replaced with the font shown or another font you select from the drop-0 down menu - If you have no plans to edit the text, then you can avoid the message by converting text before saving \Diamond the file.
+To do this, select the text and apply one of the following: - Go to Text>Convert Text to Outlines 0 - Go to Path>Object to Path 0 - Right-click and select Path>Object to Path 0